ericvcl/ericvcl/README.md

 - 👋🏽 Hey there, I’m Eric!
+I'm an Informatics and Applied Math student at the Univeristy of Washington, Seattle.
-- 👀 I’m interested in Software Engineering, Data Science, and Mathematics
+- 👀 I’m interested in Software Engineering, Data Science, and Mathematics.
-- 🌱 I’m currently learning mobile app development
+- 🌱 I’m currently learning mobile app development .
 - 📫 You can reach me at ericvcl@uw.edu or https://www.linkedin.com/in/eric-vc-latham-ii/